kuzzleio/documentation/src/sdk-reference/kuzzle/constructor/constructor.go.md

 ## Getter & Setter

-The properties can be writable.
+These properties of the Kuzzle struct can be writable.
 For example, you can read the `volatile` property via `getVolatile()` and set it via `setVolatile()`.

 | Property name | Type | Description | Availability |